Wichita KS Ridesharing Accident Attorney

 Wondering what to do after your ridesharing car accident in Wichita?
 Was your car hit by an Uber driver?
 Or were you a passenger in a Lyft car involved in a collision?
 Or perhaps you were a pedestrian or a cyclist hit by a car driven by someone working for another rideshare company?
 Whatever the circumstances, our Wichita, Kansas rideshare accident lawyers want to help you.

-At Bretz & Young Injury Lawyers, we know what to do because we’ve been doing this work for years.
+At Bretz Injury Law, we know what to do because we’ve been doing this work for years.
 We understand Kansas’s legal system.
 We know the state and federal laws that apply to ridesharing accidents.
 We know how to find the facts that matter to build the strongest possible legal case.
 That’s why we have such a strong track record of success.
 Our experience, dedication and hard work consistently produces results.

 Common causes of ridesharing accidents